Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 It must be noted that the fractional *hscale* is not a straightforward scaling operation on the whole diagram.
 Only the rendered bricks and edge / node coordinates are scaled.
-Squished labels and arrows are avoided by retaining the text and marker sizes based on the diagram's skin and other configuration parameters.
+Squished labels and arrows are avoided by retaining the text and marker sizes based on the diagram\'s skin and other configuration parameters.

 [Exploring Fractional *hscale* - WaveJSON](demo/fractional-hscale.json)